solyarisoftware/nera.vim/README.md

-# nera.vim
+# Nera.vim

 Named Entities (Rasa-like) syntax Annotator for vim editor.

 **IF YOU LIKE THE PROJECT, PLEASE ⭐️STAR THIS REPOSITORY TO SHOW YOUR SUPPORT! 🙏**

-## Concept
+## What?
+Why?

-This vim plugin helps to annotate named entities (e.g. in [RASA](https://rasa.com/) YAML files) using simple entity annotation syntax
+This vim plugin helps to annotate named entities
+(e.g. in [RASA](https://rasa.com/) YAML files)
+using simple entity annotation syntax.

 **What the named entity `[entity_value](entity_label)` syntax fomat is?**